Mexico

 Advance Notification

-State laws often require organizers who seek to hold events in public areas to notify the local authorities in advance of the event.
-For example, in Mexico City, the organizers are required to contact the civic protection services at least seven days in advance of a mass event.
+State laws often require advance notice to be given for assemblies held in public areas .
+For example, in Mexico City, organizers must notify the civil protection services at least seven days in advance of any large-scale public event.

-The Ley General de Instituciones y Procedimientos Electorales (General Law for Institutions and Electoral Procedures), which was enacted on May 23, 2014, prohibits political campaigning and public meetings three days prior to elections (Article 251).
-The National Electoral Institute (Instituto Nacional Electoral-INE), which has a main responsibility to manage and oversee elections, ensures that such forms of assemblies are prohibited.
+The General Law for Institutions and Electoral Procedures (Ley General de Instituciones y Procedimientos Electorales), enacted on May 23, 2014, prohibits political campaigning and public meetings during the three days leading up to an election (Article 251).
+The National Electoral Institute (Instituto Nacional Electoral or INE), which has primary responsibility for managing and overseeing elections, is responsible for enforcing these restrictions.

 The use of symbols is allowed in assemblies as long as participants do not defame national symbols, such as the Mexican flag.